 You do not need a referral to see a physiotherapist, occupational therapist, or audiologist in private practice in Canada.
 For many Canadians, health insurance providers cover all cost or a portion of the cost.
 Some extended health insurance plans may require a doctor’s referral to reimburse you for service.
 Contact your health insurance provider to confirm your level of coverage and whether or not you need a referral for reimbursement.

 The first visit includes a full assessment that allows the therapist to set up a suitable rehabilitation program.
 More extensively trained vestibular therapists will use special goggles to do a more thorough assessment.

 Search our Practioners List to find professional members of our Society with advanced training in vestibular rehabilitation.

 Will vestibular rehabilitation therapy make me dizzy?

 The exercises should cause a mild to moderate increase in dizziness for only a few seconds.
 This slight increase in symptoms in the short term is what helps the brain make permanent changes to decrease dizziness in the long term.
 Little by little, your brain will be given a chance to overcome the dizziness.

 You must be careful not to overdo it.
+It is not helpful to push through your symptoms.
 Tell your therapist if you become nauseated or develop a headache during the exercises, or if your symptoms do not decrease to their earlier level within 15-20 minutes.
 Your therapist will change the exercises to be sure you can tolerate them better.
 If you do an exercise and you feel no increase in dizziness, the therapist might be able to make it a little harder or you may not need to do that exercise anymore.